 There are so many things to do in Brussels, especially on a shorter weekend trip.
 It’s one of those cities which is perfect for a long weekend, exploring all the historic sites and scoffing every all the waffles you can get your hands on.

-Now, with any visit to a new city, it can often be pretty tiring trying to fit in all the things you want to do.
-Especially if it’s a shorter city-break. ✈️
+Now, with any visit to a new city, it can often be pretty tiring trying to fit in all your plans, especially when you’re visiting one of Belgium’s most beautiful cities.✈️

 It doesn’t matter what type of year you visit, or really how long, I guarantee you’ll have the best time.
 Take a look at some of the very best haunts and things to do in Brussels that you can easily see and do across a weekend.